You are in Beware the Wolves -> List of False Teachings

-That’s right, there is not a single verse of Scripture which calls for a literal physical third temple to be built in Jerusalem (or anywhere else).
+That’s right; there is not a single verse of Scripture that calls for a literal physical third temple to be built in Jerusalem (or anywhere else).
 A resumption of sacrifices (of any kind) denies the sacrifice of Christ on the cross.
-Scripture is clear that the Jewish system of temple sacrifices (and the OT Mosaic Law) ended at the cross of Christ.
+Scripture is clear that the Old Testament Mosaic Law system of temple sacrifices (and the Mosaic Law itself) ended at the cross of Christ.

 So then you are no longer strangers and aliens, but you are fellow citizens with the saints, and are of God’s household, having been built on the foundation of the apostles and prophets, Christ Jesus Himself being the corner stone, in whom the whole building, being fitted together, is growing into a holy temple in the Lord, in whom you also are being built together into a dwelling of God in the Spirit. – Ephesians 2:19-22

 And coming to Him as to a living stone which has been rejected by men, but is choice and precious in the sight of God, you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ. – 1 Peter 2:4-5

 To support this false teaching, Ezekiel 37:26-28 is distorted into meaning that a “Third Temple” will be built by the Messiah.
 However, this is not a correct interpretation, as Wayne Jackson writes: